k21971/EvilHack/doc/evilhack-changelog.md

 - Monsters can drink potions of restore ability to cure cancellation
 - Quest completion livelog tweaks
 - Fix: Lieutenants wand creation routine
+- Fix: no option to repair an attached rusted/corroded ball & chain